-Bob concentrates his practice on white-collar criminal defense, SEC and related enforcement matters, securities litigation, antitrust litigation, complex civil litigation, tax controversies, and internal investigations.
+Bob concentrates on white collar criminal defense, SEC and related enforcement matters, securities litigation, complex civil litigation, tax controversies and internal investigations.
 He has extensive experience in international criminal matters, including money laundering investigations and foreign extradition proceedings.
-Currently, Bob is deeply involved in the numerous civil lawsuits and government investigations relating to the demise of Lehman Brothers.

-He has been retained in many other high profile corporate scandals of the past several years, including, among others:
+He has been retained in many high-profile corporate scandals of the past several years including, among others:

-Bob has 25 years of courtroom experience as a trial lawyer and appellate advocate.
-He recently served as lead trial counsel in what is believed to be the longest criminal antitrust trial in New York State history, representing the alleged “architect” of the charged antitrust and fraud scheme.
-After almost a year-long trial, Bob secured acquittals and dismissals on 36 of the 37 felony charges against the client.
-Bob then succeeded in getting the lone count of conviction dismissed post-trial, resulting in complete vindication for the client.
+Bob has 30 years of courtroom experience as a trial lawyer and appellate advocate.
+He recently served as lead trial counsel in what is believed to be the longest criminal antitrust trial in New York State history, representing the alleged architect of the charged antitrust and fraud scheme.
+After an almost year-long trial, Bob achieved complete vindication for the client by securing acquittals and dismissals on 36 of 37 felony charges, and got the lone count of conviction dismissed post trial.